-- Except as provided in this subsection, a locality may prohibit the operation of any or (b) all types of cannabis establishments within its jurisdiction through the enactment of an ordinance.
-A locality's prohibition on cannabis establishments shall not prohibit transportation through the locality or deliveries within the locality by cannabis establishments located in other jurisdictions. - A locality may enact ordinances or regulations not in conflict with this Chapter, or with rules enacted pursuant to this Chapter, governing the time, place, manner, and number of cannabis establishment operations.
-A locality may establish civil penalties for violation of an ordinance or regulations governing the time, place, and manner of a cannabis establishment that may operate in such locality. - No locality may negotiate or enter into a host community agreement with a cannabis (d) establishment or a cannabis establishment applicant.
+- (b) Except as provided in this subsection, a locality may prohibit the operation of any or all types of cannabis establishments within its jurisdiction through the enactment of an ordinance.
+A locality's prohibition on cannabis establishments shall not prohibit transportation through the locality by cannabis establishments located in other jurisdictions. (c) A locality may enact ordinances or regulations not in conflict with this Chapter, or - (c) A locality may enact ordinances or regulations not in conflict with this Chapter, or with rules enacted pursuant to this Chapter, governing the time, place, manner, and number of cannabis establishment operations.
+A locality may establish civil penalties for violation of an ordinance or regulations governing the time, place, and manner of a cannabis establishment that may operate in such locality. - (d) No locality may negotiate or enter into a host community agreement with a cannabis establishment or a cannabis establishment applicant.
 As used in this subsection, a "host community agreement" means an agreement that the cannabis establishment or applicant provide monies, donations, in-kind contributions, services, or anything of value to the locality.